Winning or losing or a chance meeting? What’s meant to be.

 Brandon: I’m upset I did not say something last night.
 Do you have any plans for breakfast?

 Meeting Brandon is the highlight of my time in Orange Beach.
 He loves my son and shares many “Will” stories I haven’t heard before.
 We laugh and we cry.
 He insists on driving me to the airport tomorrow at 3:30 in the morning.
 He’s Will’s brother taking care of Will’s mom.
 The love is immense.
 This is my prize.
-This is the catch of the day.
+The the catch of the day, so to speak.
 This is why I am meant to be at the World Food Championships.
 A chance meeting, a mutual love and a reminder my dear boy will never be forgotten.
 Once in awhile I need that.